9 Cheese Experiences You Need to Have in Wisconsin

 Getting the full Wisconsin cheese experience is hungry work.
-You’ll find yourself driving all over the state and when you do, you’ll need some road trip snacks.
+You’ll find yourself driving all over the state and need some road trip snacks when you do.
 Any full-sized interstate-adjacent gas station in Wisconsin will have at least a small display of Wisconsin cheese.
 Some offer up cheese and sausage snack packs.
 Others have fresh cheese curds.
-No matter what you find, you can bet that the cheese we Wisconsinites find in our gas stations is better than what most people find at their city's best grocery stores.
+No matter what you find, you can bet that the cheese we Wisconsinites find in our gas stations is better than what most people see at their city’s best grocery stores.

 Case in point?
-On the stretch of I-94 that goes from Madison up to the Twin Cities, nearly every interstate exit features a cheese factory or outlet shop.
-Before leaving town, we recommend stopping in at Madison's Fromagination for some local, artisan cheese.
+Nearly every interstate exit features a cheese factory or outlet shop on the I-94 that goes from Madison to the Twin Cities.
+Before leaving town, we recommend stopping at Madison’s Fromagination for local artisan cheese.
 Up the road is Tomah, and the Humbird Cheese store is right off the exit ramp and is the perfect place to stop for a road trip snack.
-They sell more than 100 tons of Wisconsin cheese from more than 25 different makers every year.
-It’s the perfect place to stop for a snack, though perusing the selection here will probably take longer than your standard pit stop.
-The most difficult part is deciding between the 5-, 10- and 12-year aged cheddar.
+They sell more than 100 tons of Wisconsin cheese from more than 25 makers yearly.
+It’s the ideal place to stop for a snack, though perusing the selection here will probably take longer than your standard pit stop.
+The most challenging part is deciding between the 5-, 10- and 12-year aged cheddar.

 5. Take home a “cheese orphan.”